 About the Director:

-In 2001, Hillary made her journey to Hawaii, where she has taught at over 10 studios, was director of a local talent agency and has choreographed for several local shows, competitions, pageant contestants, and has also been a judge for several pageants, including the Miss Hawaii Pageant and Miss Teen Pilipino and World Pageants.
+In 2001, Hillary made her journey to Hawaii, where she taught for numerous studios, was director of a local talent agency and choreographed several pageant contestants.
+Hillary has judged several pageants, including the Miss Hawaii Pageant and Miss Teen Filipina and World Pageants.

-Mikum Leah Webster-Ballet & Tap, Jazz and Ballet: Recently relocated to Oahu so her husband could complete his Masters at UH Manoa.
+Mikum Leah Webster– Recently relocated to Oahu so her husband could complete his Masters at UH Manoa.
 Her studies as a dancer began at age 2 and have continued throughout her life.
 She graduated with a Diploma in Contemporary Dance from the University of North Carolina School of the Arts and continued her dance studies at Florida State University.
 During her studies she has had the opportunity to dance under the direction of ballet legends Suzanne Farrell and Melissa Hayden.
 She performed for two years with the Corazon Dancers and then with Waterside Theatre.
-Unfortunaitely her career was cut short due to injuries which redirected her passion to teaching.
+Unfortunately her career was cut short due to injuries which redirected her passion to teaching.
 This led Mikum to London where she completed her Masters in Dance Science from Trinity Laban Conservatoire of Music and Dance, and inspired her to complete her Pilates teacher certifications

 Mikum teaches dancers of all ages in ballet, tap, jazz, and contemporary dance.
 She specializes in early childhood development and injury prevention.
 In her free time she works as a research consultant for University dance departments and you can often see her work presented at the International Association of Dance Medicine and Science Annual Conferences.